mixer/developer-docs/pages/03.content/02.blog/03.ChatListDeprecations/blog-item.md

 A new version of the Chat viewer List API is now available.
 It exists in the V2 path.

 It has the following changes:
-- Removes the `/chat/{channelId}/friends` endpoint.
+- Removes the `/chats/{channelId}/friends` endpoint.
 This endpoint is not being used in any Mixer Application and we've seen a very small usage of it.
-- Changes the calling pattern of `/chat/{channelId}/users.` This will affect pagination.
+- Changes the calling pattern of `/chats/{channelId}/users.` This will affect pagination.
-- Moves `/chat/{channelId}/users and /chat/{channelId}/users/{userId}` to the V2 namespace and pluralize `chat` to `chats`.
+- Removing the `/chats/{channelId}/users/search` endpoint.
+Instead supply a `username` query parameter to `/chats/{channelId}/users` to search.

 # Deprecating Chat Viewer List API V1